mcschoo/mcschoo/README.md

 <h1 align="center">Hi 👋, I'm Mikey</h1>

-## 🪐 About Me:
-#### I'm a third year Computer Science student at Clemson University, passionate about exploring the world of software engineering, embedded systems software, and app development.
+<h3 align="left">🪐 About Me: I'm a third year Computer Science student at Clemson University, passionate about exploring the world of software engineering, embedded systems software, and app development.</h3>

 ## 🛫 What I'm Up To:
 #### + Coding SOX prediction algorithms and IoT communication protocols for a Distributed Architecture BMS with CU-ICAR, Stellantis, and the US DoE